To the Members of M/s. Ambition Mica Limited

 We have audited the accompanying Standalone Financial statements of M/s.
 Ambition MicaLimited ("the Company") which comprises the Balance Sheet as at March31 2019 the Statement of Profit and Loss (including Other Comprehensive income) theStatement of Changes in Equity and the Cash Flow Statement for the year ended on thatdate and a summary of significant accounting policies and other explanatory information(hereinafter referred to as "the standalone financial statements").

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Act in the manner so required and give a true and fair view inconformity with the accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2018 and profit/loss and its cash flows for theyear ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (the 'Act') in the manner so required and give a true and fairview in conformity with the Indian Accounting Standards ('Ind AS') specified under Section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended and other accounting principles generally accepted in India of the state ofaffairs of the Company as at March 31 2019 and its profit and total comprehensiveincome changes in equity and its cash flows for the year ended on that date.